milakov/thrust-workshop/fun_with_points/README.md

 When we have a set of buckets (quadrants) and we want to count how many things (points) fall in each, we sometimes say we want to compute a __histogram__.

-The sequential code counts up the points by looping over them and incrementing a counter in each bucket:
+The sequential code counts up the quadrant numbers by looping over them and incrementing a counter in each bucket:

-    void count_points_in_quadrants(std::vector<float2> &points, std::vector<int> &quadrants,
+    void count_points_in_quadrants(std::vector<int> &quadrants,
                                    std::vector<int> &counts_per_quadrant)
     {
       // sequentially compute a histogram